Elisniper/Glass-Wave/README.md

 Use the bellow code in your custom css tab to change the color of the chat bubbles and the background image.

-NOTE: For chat bubbles use only solid colors without transparency.
+NOTE: For chat bubbles/mentioned use only solid colors without transparency.

 :root{
     --var-accent: Custom color ;
     --var-chat-bubbles-background: Custom color ;
     --var-chat-bubbles-edge-background: Custom color ;
+    --var-chat-mentioned: Custom color ;
     --var-background: url(Custom image) ;
 }